PlayzDev/YouTubeDownloader/README.md

-# Important information - (This project has switched developers):
+# Important information:

+## - This project has been taken over by a different developer

 ### Former developer of YouTube Downloader: